Tayoakosile/task-two/README.md

 ### Usage

 - Run yarn start to start the application.
-- Connect to the API using Postman on port 4000.
+- Connect to the API using Postman on port 4000 or your specified port.

 ### API Endpoints